Adaptive Memory Momentum via a Model-Based Framework for Deep Learning Optimization: EXPERIMENTS

 The results demonstrate a clear and consistent advantage for AM-AdamW over the standard AdamW optimizer across all model scales.
-Most notably, even without warmup, AM-AdamW compares to the performance of AdamW with warmup.
-In contrast, AdamW struggles to train reliably without warmup, particularly at larger scales.
-These findings highlight two key benefits of our adaptive memory approach: it stabilizes the early stages of training, leading to stronger and more consistent performance, and it offers a hyperparameter-free alternative to warmup.
+Most notably, even without warm-up, AM-AdamW compares to the performance of AdamW with warm-up.
+In contrast, AdamW struggles to train reliably without warm-up, particularly at larger scales.
+These findings highlight two key benefits of our adaptive memory approach: it stabilizes the early stages of training, leading to stronger and more consistent performance, and it shows promise as a hyperparameter-free alternative to warm-up.